Arima Kinen Betting Odds

 Location: Nakayama Racecourse, Japan

-The race is a Grade I race that is open to thoroughbreds aged 3 years and above.
+The race is a Grade I event open to thoroughbreds aged three years and older and is held annually at Nakayama Racecourse.

 --